Evidlo/remarkable_mouse/README.md

       --orientation {top,left,right,bottom}
                             position of tablet buttons
       --monitor NUM         monitor to output to
+      --rect                Use a GUI to position the output area.
+Overrides --monitor.
-      --threshold THRESH    stylus pressure threshold (default 600) --evdev               use evdev to support pen pressure (requires root, Linux only)
+                            It is recommended to use --mode stretch with this option --threshold THRESH    stylus pressure threshold (default 600) --evdev               use evdev to support pen pressure (requires root, Linux only)